 Even though we’d had a few minor issues during the wedding day itself, the experience was still as surreal and beautiful as we have prayed it would be.
 God blessed us with a great weather and everyone who is important to us came to celebrate our union.

 - We were able to really maximize our extra 15 ++ mins since there’s no wedding after our schedule (we were the last one to get married that day).
+We were actually lucky to be able to get this extra time without paying since normally, you’ll have to pay an additional Php 5,000-15,000 for the extra time spent depending on the day and season.

 - The flower decors in the church during the wedding was already set up for all of the weddings scheduled on that day.
 Although they gave us an option to have it upgraded, another possible issue would be to let everyone know about it and share the expenses to all the other couples who will be married on our wedding date.
 The flowers and the arrangement were so simple, we really wished we could’ve added more if we have an extra budget.

 - There were too many tourists outside and people going in and out of the church can’t be controlled.
+Too many photobombers!
 I remember even seeing 1 Japanese guy with 2 Filipina standing beside the door when I was about to walk in.
 They knew what was happening but were stubborn to move aside.
 I even saw our coordinator talk to them twice but when I couldn’t help myself, I said in Tagalog “Excuse me.
 Ate mag uumpisa na ang kasal ko.“

 - One of the church’s female coordinator was so strict during the photo-op (after the ceremony) she was already telling everyone to go and informing us that we need to stop taking photos.
-I immediately looked at the clock and saw that we still have a few minutes left so I couldn’t help myself but to tell her right then and there that we still have time and we paid for it, while still smiling.
+I immediately looked at the clock and saw that we still have a few minutes left so I couldn’t help myself but tell her right then and there that we still have time and we paid for it, while still smiling.
 She looked at me as if irritated and turned her head away.

-**Tip!** If you choose San Agustin Church, DO NOT BE LATE!
+- If you choose San Agustin Church, DO NOT BE LATE!
 You know you only have 45 mins for the ceremonial mass and 15 mins allotted for the photo-ops.
 Unless you paid extra time or have free extra mins okay lang.
 But better be early than sorry.

-**Tip!** If you choose San Agustin Church, you already know that it’s an “expensive church” so don’t rant and say pera-perahan lang.
+- If you choose San Agustin Church, you already know that it’s an “expensive church” so don’t rant and say pera-perahan lang.
 Kung puro ka reklamo, be mature enough and report to the Franciscan Order (SA Admin) and CBCP or better yet find another church you feel is inexpensive for you.
 No one is forcing you to get married in this “expensive” church.
 It’s your choice, not theirs.

-**Tip!** If you want to upgrade the church’s basic floral styling, you have to talk to the church admins and the rest of the couples who are getting married on that day since the decorations will be placed in the morning even before the first wedding will begin.
+- If you want to upgrade the church’s basic floral styling, you have to talk to the church admins and the rest of the couples who are getting married on that day since the decorations will be placed in the morning even before the first wedding will begin.
 As per Ms Belen, if this will happen yung upgraded floral decor would be done only by their accredited florists and will be used by ALL the couples who will be married that day.
 To be fair, mas ok to divide the fees with all the couples so hindi mabigat sa inyo.
 But that will depend if the other couples would be willing to pay.

-**Tip!** Before booking any church or wedding supplier for that matter, ASK EVERYTHING that you felt you needed to know.
+- Before booking any church or wedding supplier for that matter, ASK EVERYTHING that you felt you needed to know.
 Mas okay na madami kayo alam kesa naman wala kayo pakialam at iasa na lang lahat sa coordinator and others suppliers..then come wedding day you’d feel lost.
 Tapos kinabukasan you’ll rant and start cursing because of what happened.
 Remember, your wedding is your responsibility.
 Your suppliers are just helping you.

 San Agustin Church